-Airlines also compete for market share by increasing or decreasing their capacity, including route systems and the number of markets served.
+Airlines also compete by increasing or decreasing their capacity, including route systems and the number of destinations served.
 Several of the Company's domestic and international competitors have increased their international capacity by including service to some destinations that the Company currently serves, causing overlap in destinations served and therefore increasing competition for those destinations.
-This increased competition in both domestic and international markets may have a material adverse effect on the Company's results of operations, financial condition or liquidity.
+This increased competition in both domestic and international markets may have a material adverse effect on the Company's business, operating results and financial condition.